sa-concept-refactoring/doc/chapters/developmentProcess.typ

 == Setup <setup>
-To build clangd, CLion was used as an IDE since it has great support for CMake as well as very good autocomplete, search and debugging capabilities.
+To build clangd, CLion was used as an IDE since it has great support for CMake as well as very good autocomplete, search, and debugging capabilities.
-VS Code with the clangd extension @clangd_extension and CMake extension @cmake_extension was then configured to use the locally built language server using the `clangd.path` setting as shown in @settings_json.
+VS Code with the clangd extension @clangd_extension and the CMake extension @cmake_extension was then configured to use the locally built language server using the `clangd.path` setting as shown in @settings_json.

 #figure(
   ```cpp